Admissions Frequently Asked Questions

 The school places a small number of applicants on an admissions waitlist each year.
 Students on the waitlist are notified when and if places become available in the entering class.
 The waitlist is not ranked, nor is there any guarantee that applicants on the list will be granted admission.

-If your application has been placed on the waitlist, we ask that you respond to let us know if you would like to remain on the waitlist or be removed.
-Applicants who wish to remain on the waitlist will receive occasional updates via e-mail about their status; these updates may continue until our incoming class is finalized.
+If your application has been placed on the waitlist, you will receive occasional updates via e-mail about their status; these updates may continue until our incoming class is finalized.
 A final notice will be emailed to all applicants on the waitlist once the class has been finalized.
 At any time you may contact us if you would like your application to be removed from the waitlist.

 -